Can I Play Flash on iPad? Yes!

 The Remote Desktop presenting method involves access to your personal computer from an iPad.
 That’s why it can only be used if you are presenting in person or share your project with someone you trust.
 It is neither convenient, nor safe to use TeamViewer for public delivery.

 Which Flash web browser for the iPad do I choose?

-While none of these approaches provides the perfect support of Flash on iPads, getting your Flash presentation or coursework on your iPad or iPhone is still possible.
-The way you choose to play Flash on your iPad fully depends on your requirements.
-For your convenience we've prepared a comparison table which can help you to choose the most suitable Flash web browser for iPads.
+While none of these approaches provides perfect Flash support on iPads, getting your Flash presentation or coursework on your iPad or iPhone is still possible.
+The way you choose to play Flash on your iPad depends on your requirements.
+For your convenience we’ve prepared a comparison table which can help you to choose the most suitable Flash web browser for iPads.

 |Characteristics||Puffin||Appsverse Photon||iSwifter||Cloud Browse|

 |Support of interactive content, navigation and hyperlinks|

 |Audio narration support|

 |Video narration support|